Improving the website usability & uX of campus-wide university report

 Hard to Skim

 Content is very hard to read and consume due to lack of visual hierarchy and structure.
-Users typically only spend XX amount of time of the page.

 4